Your car's fuel filter helps ensure the petrol or diesel entering your engine is clean, while protecting your fuel filters from damage.

 A clogged filter can force the fuel pump to work harder than it should, which itself may fail as a result.
 A faulty filter could also lead to contaminated fuel and a damaged fuel injector.

-Ultimately, a faulty filter could see you stranded by the roadside with a broken-down car.
+Ultimately, a faulty filter could see you stranded by the roadside with a broken-down car so it's important to get a fuel filter replacement when required.

 - Engine sputters or stops altogether